OpenMoonRay/openmoonray-docs/docs/user-reference/tools/moonray.md

 	“4,7-8,1-3”	->	1 2 3 4 7 8
 ```

+If you specify both “-socketAffinity” and “-cpuAffinity”, “-cpuAffinity” option overwrites the info, and “-socketAffinity” definition is ignored.
-If you don’t specify "-socketAffinity" option, moonray tries to use "-cpuAffinity" option setting.
+If you don’t specify the "-socketAffinity" option, moonray tries to use the "-cpuAffinity" option setting.
-If you specify "-cpuAffinity -1", this forces you to disable CPU affinity control and this is the current default.
+If you specify "-cpuAffinity -1", this disables the CPU affinity control.
+This is the current default.
-(This means if you don’t specify both of "-socketAffinity" and "-cpuAffinity", CPU affinity control is disabled.)
+(This means if you don’t specify both "-socketAffinity" and "-cpuAffinity", CPU affinity control is disabled.)

 ### Checkpoint Rendering
 See the [Checkpoint/Resume Rendering](../../how-to-guides/checkpoint-resume/) page.